ETH-PBL/Railway-Precise-Localization/README.md

     The LSB of each value will thus correspond to 0.061mg for the accelerometer data or 4.37mdps for the gyroscope data as described in [Table 3 of the ASM330LHH datasheet](https://www.st.com/resource/en/datasheet/asm330lhh.pdf).

 * `U` GNSS Data
-    The `DATA` in this entry is encoded using the UBX Protocol (as described [here in chapter 3](https://content.u-blox.com/sites/default/files/documents/u-blox-F9-HPG-1.32_InterfaceDescription_UBX-22008968.pdf)).
+    The `DATA` in this entry is encoded using the UBX Protocol (as described [here in Chapter 3](https://content.u-blox.com/sites/default/files/documents/u-blox-F9-HPG-1.32_InterfaceDescription_UBX-22008968.pdf)).
     The data for day 1 only includes `UBX-NAV-PVT` messages, whereas day two also includes `UBX-NAV-COV`

 * `BRK` Custom Breakpoints / Events